Adaptive Webpage Fingerprinting from TLS Traces: Datasets

 \section{Datasets}

-To better understand the performance of fingerprinting adversaries under non-ideal conditions, we evaluate our proposed fingerprinting technique on two datasets with TLS traffic traces: one with traces from Wikipedia and another with traces from Github.
-We focus on TLS as webpage fingerprinting attacks can affect many more users and have received little attention in the relevant literature.
-Moreover, webpage fingerprinting presents some additional practicality challenges (compared to \textit{website} fingerprinting) that have not been studied thoroughly in the literature (e.g., the effect of shared HTML templates across all the pages of a website).
+To better understand the performance of fingerprinting adversaries under non-optimal conditions, we evaluate our proposed fingerprinting technique by introducing two new datasets with TLS traffic traces: \textit{Wiki19000} with 19,000 classes for TLS 1.2, and \textit{Github500} with 500 classes for TLS 1.3.
+To the best of our knowledge, there are no other publicly available datasets of this size with TLS 1.2 and 1.3 traces.

+As outlined in Section~\ref{sec:intro}, our goal is to enable further research into (adaptive) adversaries, scalability and webpage fingerprinting.
+For this purpose, we publicly release both our datasets as well as our trained models.
+However, in order to limit potential abuse of our published data and models, we sought to crawl websites that: \begin{itemize}[leftmargin=*] \item Do not have sensitive content (e.g., medical websites). \item Explicitly allow crawling (e.g., ``crawl-delay'' directive in robots.txt). \item Use a common HTML theme in many pages with varying content. \end{itemize}

+We identified \textit{Wikipedia} and \textit{Github} as services that fulfill the above requirements: Both websites have a large number of webpages that use the same theme but the text and media contents varying significantly between the webpages.
+Both websites permit crawling and their contents are generally not privacy-sensitive.
+We manually removed entries on topics that are more likely to be monitored~\cite{RimmerPJGJ18,rahman2020utility}) to make it harder for adversaries to abuse our datasets, trained models and source code.
+In contrast, targets such as Amazon, eBay and Reddit do not permit crawling and public fingerprinting models trained on these websites have a high abuse potential.